 Yes, you read that correctly.
-Tithing is not an act of worship, contrary to what you may hear during the tithes/offerings portion of your church service.
-Have you ever been at a church where everyone claps and cheers during the tithing?
-Maybe you go to a church like that right now!
-Scripturally speaking, there is no Biblical evidence that defines tithing as an act of “worship”.
+Tithing is not an act of Scriptural worship, contrary to what you may hear during the tithes/offerings portion of your church service.
+People refer to tithing as worship giving because it is often included as part of a worship service or because it is considered to be a response to the Lord’s faithfulness, but you can’t praise the Lord with money.
+Scripturally speaking, there is no Biblical evidence that defines tithing as an act of “worship” or “praise”.
 Tithing is an act of obedience.
 Worship is ministry unto the Lord.
 You cannot minister to the Lord with your money- He doesn’t need it.
-In terms of worship, calling your tithes an act of worship is exactly what Cain did when he brought a basket of apples to God instead of a living sacrifice.

-Just because this may challenge your thinking doesn’t make it incorrect.
-Search the Word of God and see where tithing is mentioned as worship and let’s talk!
-Yes, you should honor the Lord with your first fruits, but that isn’t worship, as the Bible defines it.
-Yes, you should “sow into the ground that feeds you” with offerings- but those are not worship either.
-Referring to tithing as “worship” is a misunderstanding of both tithing and of worship and the results are disastrous.
-People come to church and don’t raise their hands to the Lord, but toss in $500 and wonder where God is!
+Yes, you should honor the Lord with your first fruits, but that isn’t worship, He wants the first fruit of you!
+Referring to tithing as “worship” is a misunderstanding of both tithing and of worship and the results are spiritually disastrous.
+People come to church and don’t raise their hands to the Lord, but toss in $500 and wonder where God is feel connected to Him or experience the power of His presence!
 It’s a strategy of Satan to confuse the subject of worship so that people remain disconnected from God.
 Get into obedience with your money, and then worship God for His provision, His blessings, His faithfulness.
 There is power in worship, but first, you need to know what it is (and what it is not!)

 How do Praise and Worship Bring True, Spiritual Power into Your Life?

 - “The Dwelling Place of God is a Praise Powerhouse”

 - “The Benefits of Praising God Belong to You”